 Every year, natural disasters such as landslides, earthquakes, floods, wind and ice storms, droughts, volcanic eruptions, and tsunamis around the world lead to more than 400 national level natural disasters that kill an average of 74,000 and affect more than 230 million people (CRED 2008).
 The situation of local level disasters is even worse.
-UNISDR (2007) reported that more than three-quarter of the world's population were affected by natural disasters, earthquakes, tsunamis, cyclones, typhoons, and hurricanes are the deadliest and costliest, which are also responsible for a huge loss of lives and properties every year in the world.
+UNISDR (2007) reported that more than three-quarter of the world's population were affected by natural disasters at least once between 1980 and 2000.
+Among the various natural disasters, earthquakes, tsunamis, cyclones, typhoons, and hurricanes are the deadliest and costliest, which are also responsible for a huge loss of lives and properties every year in the world.
 In this backdrop capacity building of vulnerable population and key stakeholders becomes most cost-effective and efficient measure to reduce the risk of imminent disasters.
 Major takeaways of the day long programme may be extracted and analysed as below: